U.S. Department of State Seal

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and adventure facilities may not frequently occur.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
 In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
 First responders are not always able to access areas outside of major cities and to provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: Travelers are subject to local laws.
 The Egyptian legal system is different from the legal system in the United States, with significantly different standards of evidence, due process, and rule of law.
 Travelers should be conscious of their behavior and how it may be interpreted by Egyptian authorities.
-If one violate local laws, even unknowingly, one may be denied entry, expelled, arrested, or imprisoned.
-Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.
+If one violates local laws, even unknowingly, one may be denied entry, expelled, arrested, or imprisoned.
+Individuals establishing a business or practicing a profession that requires additional permits, or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

 • Egyptian police and security forces do not require probable cause in order to stop, question, and detain individuals.
 Failure to carry proper identification, such as a passport, may result in detention and questioning.